basapathitarun/Vendor-Management/README.md

 ### using httpie:
 - http POST http://127.0.0.1:8000/api/register/ username="name" password="password"
 ### About this API endpoint:
 - here this endpoint is used to create a user.
+Get response of Authorization Token key.

 ## Login User
 - http POST http://127.0.0.1:8000/api/login/ username="name" password="password"